bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/ethanolisexcrementin7742.markdown

 (octane 91 and above) ethanol-free gas.

 You may ask, "How about letting gas stations sell whatever gasoline blends their customers prefer?
-If the public prefers ethanol free to ethanol loaded, then so be it."
+If the public prefers pure to ethanol-contaminated gas, then so be it."

 Oh, you poor naïve dolt.
 If you think we're living in a "free market" just pour gas, pure or ethanol, over yourself and strike a match!